sir-wabbit/leibniz/README.md

-# Leibniz
+# Leibniz Scala Library

-Leibniz equivalence and Liskov substitutability library for Scala.

-## Leibniz
-The Leibnitz’ equality law states that if `a` and `b` are identical then they must have identical properties.
-Leibnitz’ original definition reads as follows:
+The Leibniz’ equality law states that if `a` and `b` are identical then they must have identical properties.
+Leibniz’ original definition reads as follows:
 ```
 a ≡ b = ∀ f .f a ⇔ f b
 ```